khkhiu/khkhiu.github.io/_posts/2021-04-05-personal-python-basics.md

 <strong>Testing code</strong>

 ***
-We can import the uinittest fx to verify specific aspects of a fx is operating correctly.
+We can import the uinittest function to verify specific aspects of a function is operating correctly.
 However, achieving full coverage can be difficult, hence we only test critical functions.
 ![Exception json op](/assets/images/personal-python-basics/test/test.png)

 ***